cookie2/Final_Project_Programming/readme.md

 	4.Know what is multithreading and how to use it.
 	5.Give up.

+# 6.Another version.
-# 6. I just release another version use undetected_chromedriver named website_scraper_another_ver.py.
+## I just release another version use undetected_chromedriver named website_scraper_another_ver.py.
-But you must notice that this version just available in Windows Operation System.
+	-You must notice that this version just available in Windows Operation System.
-If you use others Operation System, ask god for help.
+	-If you use others Operation System, ask god for help.
-Just kidding, follow this:
+	-Just kidding, follow this:
 		1.Delete the section i comment "#get chrome version, just available in Windows" 2.Check your browser version.
 		3.Edit this line: version = eval(resp.split(".")[0]), the variable "version" must same as your browser.
 			For example:
 				If your chrome version is 101, then your edition should be: version = 101
 		4.This version also demonstrate how to use javascript to control website.
 		5.This version scrape target is udemy.

 # 7. Give up.